The two main types of bad mixdowns I hear are muddy mixes and thin mixes.

 Remember, mastering is a subtle thing.
 It is the icing on the cake.
 You still need a good cake.

-Next up, try a little bit of subtle compression to glue your whole mix together.
+Next up, try some mix bus compression (otherwise known as master bus compression) to glue your mix together.

 Now lower your threshold, so you get about 1 to 3 DB of gain reduction.